 To my understanding, also those cards with a built-in chip and a signature (no pin) work quite well but cannot be guaranteed to work everywhere.
 If you have a credit card with a magnetic stripe, you need almost always a cashier.

-I hope these tips were helpful.
+I hope these tips about driving in Finland were helpful!
 Comment below if there’s anything you would like to add or ask!

-And lastly, I would love to know, are you going to rent a car when in Finland?
+And lastly, I would love to know, are you going to be driving in Finland?